 The chilli sauce served as an accompaniment does add some tingle to the tastebuds, but this is all about fat, plump chickens served fresh, with rice that retains a hint of garlic – the perfect interlude to a shopping spree in Pratunam’s many malls and markets.
 This is an anytime meal for Thai people in the same way that a sandwich might be seen in the west.
-Lucky then that Kaiton Pratunam stays open pretty much all day and all night, only closing for a few hours in the early morning.
+Lucky then that Kaiton Pratunam stays open all day and all night.

 What to Eat: Steamed chicken on rice (ข้าวมันไก่)